 What You Trying To Accomplish:

 Picture this situation.
 You are on vacation at the beach and you decide to go into the town.
 The small town has little gift shops, food shops, restaurants and side streets.
 You start walking down the street, looking into a few of the shops, and then you start to sense a very familiar smell of chocolate permeating the town.
 You know exactly what to expect.
 You picture a small candy shop with a large chocolate vat in the window.
 Someone is stirring the chocolate with a wooden paddle and is getting ready to cool the chocolate so it may be used for making candy.
 You also picture shinny glass cabinets full of numerous choices of chocolate candy.
 You follow the smell and low and behold, it is exactly as you pictured it.
 You saw using your T-Vision.
 By interpreting the smell, you were able to paint a picture.
-Imagine if you could do this when you had an OTG Photography opportunity!
-By learning to identify recognizable smells in different situations, you will increase your OTG Photography opportunities.
+Imagine if you could do this when you had a nature opportunity!
+By learning to identify recognizable smells in different situations, you will increase your nature experiences.
 What smells were present when you saw the deer?
 What smells were present when you saw the snapping turtles?

-How The Five Senses Relate To OTG Photography:
+How The Five Senses Relate To Nature:

 The Five Senses